Saturday May 12, 2018, 7:00 PM

 First Presbyterian Church, 716 College Ave., Racine, WI 53403

-Music and prose will guide you through the trials and rewards of leaving one’s homeland with hope for better tomorrows.
+Music and prose will guide you through the trials and rewards of migration from one’s homeland with hope for better tomorrows.
 Join CAS for this historical, yet timely exploration of migration.
 The sixty voice chorus, an Irish band, a chamber ensemble, soloists, and narrators will perform a variety of beautiful music.

 Much of this diverse program is by living composers.
 Letters from Ireland by Mark Brymer uses letters from the 1700s to 1800s woven with traditional Celtic music.
 The Golden Door by Ronald Perera presents stories from interviews with late 19th/early 20th century immigrants who came through New York.
 “What do you mean?” based on touching accounts by Black Sea Germans forced from their homes in the midst of World War II, by CAS’s Karel Suchy, will be premiered.
 “Malala, Pakistani Girl” is a tribute to Nobel Prize laureate and education advocate Malala Yousafzai.
 Irving Berlin’s “Give Me Your Tired, Your Poor” with words from Emma Lazarus’s “The New Colossus” is an audience favorite.